 Samy and me in 1998

-I have spent 30 years of my academic career researching and publishing on Egypt and South Sinai's biodiversity and conservation needs, much of it working with my great friend and colleague Samy Zalat.
+I have spent 33 years of my academic career researching and publishing on Egypt and South Sinai's biodiversity and conservation needs, much of it working with my great friend and colleague Samy Zalat.
+This work has now finished.

 The research programme concentrates on the natural habitat fragmentation caused by the deep wadis (dry valleys) separated by high mountains.
 The wadis within the great volcanic Ring Dyke around St Katherine constitute a set of habitats semi-isolated by the steep mountains.
 The more we study this system, the more distinct and unique each wadi appears.
 The gradual drying of the Sahara over the last 10,000 years has marooned an entire community of animals and plants on the high mountains, with many genetically distinct species and populations.
 There are several drainage systems that converge inside the Ring Dyke, and within each drainage system there are numerous wadis.
 Each drainage system and each wadi appears to contain a unique community of animals and plants, and many populations appear to have evolved semi-independently.
 Thus the wadi topography forms a system of interconnected, yet evolutionarily semi-independent communities that is very interesting academically, and very important from a conservation standpoint.